Fernando Calero

-Fernando Calero Villa (born 14 September 1995) is a Spanish professional footballer who plays as a centre-back for club Espanyol.
+Fernando Calero Villa (born 14 September 1995) is a Spanish professional footballer who plays as a centre-back for Málaga CF.

 Club career

-Malaga
+Málaga

-Calero playing for Málaga CF in 2012.
+Calero playing for Málaga in 2012.

 Calero was born in Boecillo, Valladolid, Castile and León, and finished his formation with Málaga CF. He made his senior debut with the reserves on 9 March 2014, starting in a 2–1 Tercera División home win against Loja CD.

 Calero scored his first senior goal on 31 January 2015, netting the first in a 2–2 away draw against UD Maracena.

 Valladolid

-On 23 June of the following year he joined Real Valladolid, club he already represented as a youth, being initially assigned to the B-team in Segunda División B. In his only season with the side, he was an undisputed starter, scoring once in 37 appearances.
+On 23 June 2016, Calero joined Real Valladolid, club he already represented as a youth, being initially assigned to the B-team in Segunda División B. In his only season with the side, he was an undisputed starter, scoring once in 37 appearances.

 On 8 August 2017, Calero was definitely promoted to the main squad in Segunda División by manager Luis César Sampedro, being handed the number 5 jersey.
 He made his professional debut on 6 September, coming on as a substitute for fellow youth graduate Ángel in a 2–0 away win against SD Huesca, for the season's Copa del Rey.

 On 15 November 2017, Calero renewed his contract until 2021.
 He scored his first professional goal the following 27 May, in a 2–3 away loss against Real Zaragoza, and featured regularly during the campaign as his side achieved promotion to La Liga.

 Calero made his debut in the main category of Spanish football on 17 August 2018, starting in a 0–0 away draw against Girona FC.

 Espanyol

 On 9 August 2019, Calero agreed to a five-year contract with Espanyol for a reported fee of €8 million.
 His release clause was set at €40 million.
+On 30 August 2022, he renewed his link until 2026.

+Málaga return

+On 14 July 2026, free agent Calero returned to his first club Málaga, with the club now also in the top tier, on a one-year deal.